The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state

 The last component can be written in terms of the elementary symmetric polynomials

 as follows:

 in which $E_i=E_i(x_l,z_1,x_r)$.
-The choice of the constant prefactor of the nested elements in (\ref{psim1}) and (\ref{psi1}) fixes the constants $\psi_{\pi_0}^*$ and $\psi_{\tilde{\pi}_0}^*$ from eq.(\ref{fnfactor}) and eq.(\ref{fntfactor}).
+The choice of the constant prefactor of the nested elements in (\ref{psim1}) and (\ref{psi1}) fixes the constants $\psi_{\pi_0}^*$ and $\psi_{\tilde{\pi}_0}^*$ from (\ref{fnfactor}) and (\ref{fntfactor}).
 Hence we will not write the nested elements for $L=2$.
-The rest of the components of $\Psi_2$ up to a $\eta_i$ action are:
+The remaining components of $\Psi_2$ up to the actions of $\eta_i$ are:

 In these equations when the arguments of $E_i$ are not specified we imply $E_i=E_i(x_l,z_1,z_2,x_r)$.